initbiz/cumuluscore-plugin/README.md

 # Cumulus Core

 # Introduction
-The plugin is a skeleton for building Software as a Service (SaaS) applications using OctoberCMS.
+The plugin is a skeleton for building Software as a Service (SaaS, multi-tenant) applications using OctoberCMS.
 SaaS is (according to Wikipedia) a software licensing and delivery model in which software is licensed on a subscription basis and is centrally hosted.

 The easiest way to understand it is to imagine an application that you want to create for your clients (one application for more than one client) but it is going to be hosted on your server.